-Usually in an 1 to 2 years period a larger development step leads to a new major version of the software, which is shipped to all customers having a rental or maintenance contract.
+Usually in a 2 years period a larger development step leads to a new major version of the software, which is shipped to all customers having a rental or maintenance contract.
 Then, also a new version of the user manuals is delivered.
 All shipments are made within a short time span.